alvarotrigo/SwiftyJSON/README.md

 ##Integration
 CocoaPods is not fully supported for Swift yet, to use this library in your project you should:

-1. for Projects just drag SwiftyJSON.swift to the project tree
+1. for Projects: just drag SwiftyJSON.swift to the project tree
-2. for Workspaces you may include the whole SwiftyJSON.xcodeproj as suggested by @garnett
+2. for Workspaces: you may include the whole SwiftyJSON.xcodeproj as suggested by @garnett